Insist Upon Structured Project Management

 Formal project management is normally embodied in a Project Management Office (PMO) and staffed with trained and certified project managers.
 Proactive project management should include, at a minimum, a project team with defined roles and responsibilities, a project charter, a well defined project schedule (with baseline, work breakdown structure, etc), an issue tracking database, a risk management method, a change management plan, a communication plan and regular status reporting.

-- Directing the project toward business goals (focused on obtaining business benefits, not focused on tasks)
+- Directing the project toward specific Customer Relationship Management goals (focused on obtaining business benefits, not focused on tasks)

 - Issue resolution; Interprets issues and recommends resolution